-Audit Fees 2020/21 2019/20
+Audit Fees 2021/22 2020/21

-duit i cos Component of fee:
+Addit rees Component of fee:

-Auditor remuneration - expected fee £20,930 £20,320
+Auditor remuneration - expected fee £30,090 £29,460

-Additional audit procedures (see below) £8,400 £13,400
+Additional audit procedures (see below) £5,000 £2,000

 Audit Scotland fixed charges:

-Pooled costs £1,350 £1,160
+Pooled costs £1,680 £1,900

-Contribution to Audit Scotland costs £880 £1,110
+Contribution to Audit Scotland costs £1,500 £1,240

-Total fee £31,510 £35,990
+Total fee £38,270 £34,600

-The expected fee for each body, which for 2020/21 has been set centrally by Audit Scotland, assumes that it has sound governance arrangements in place and operating effectively throughout the year, prepares comprehensive and accurate draft financial statements and supporting schedules, and meets the agreed timetable for the audit.
+The expected fee for each body, which for 2021/22 has been set centrally by Audit Scotland, and assumes that the College has sound governance arrangements in place and operating effectively throughout the year, prepares comprehensive and accurate draft financial statements and supporting schedules, and meets the agreed timetable for the audit.
 It also assumes there is no major change in respect of the scope of work in the year and an unqualified audit opinion resulting from the audit.

-As the College's situation departs from any of these circumstances throughout the audit, it is expected that additional costs will be incurred through the course of the audit which will be subject to recovery in line with the agreed process and rates set out by Audit Scotland.
+Should any of these circumstances not be in place throughout the audit, it is expected that additional costs will be incurred through the course of the audit which will be subject to recovery in line with the agreed process and rates set out by Audit Scotland.
 Under this process, fees can be agreed between the auditor and audited body by varying the auditor remuneration by up to 20% above the level set, or more with the approval of Audit Scotland.
-As such we have included in the fee estimate for the year our current estimate of the costs related to additional work which can be reasonably estimated at this stage of our planning.
-The fee variation of £8,400 reflects our assumed additional work which will be required around the College's financial sustainability risk outlined in this planning report, the additional work from inclusion of the financial management wider scope dimension, the follow up work required from a number of outstanding areas of focus in prior years and the requirement to reduce materiality on our audit testing.
+As such we have included in the fee estimate for the year our current estimate of the costs related to additional work which be reasonably estimated at this stage of our planning.
+The fee variation of £5,000 reflects our assumed additional work which will be required around the both the accounting for transactions associated with the new Dunfermline Learning Campus and the value for money considerations through our wider scope procedures.
+In line with prior year, the fee variation additionally reflects the additional work which will be required around College's financial sustainability risk outlined in this planning report and going concern audit procedures.
+Should additional audit requirements arise we will raise these with management through the course of the audit and agree variations as appropriate, and report the final position to the Audit and Risk Committee within our annual audit report.